echeverrimontes/GISPython/README.md

 5.)
 Repeat step 4 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.

 6.)
+Download Pandas, we need this to format and translate our data to Excel.
+Go to cmd.exe: pip install pandas

-Now open the command-line again and type pip install openpyxl
+7.)
+Now open the command-line again and type: pip install openpyxl

 # Mac
 1.)
 Download and install python 2.7.